Practical Nursing Program

 The admission requirements for the PN program include the following:

 - Submit a current MCC Application for Admission.
+Current students DO NOT need to complete a new applicaiton.

 - Review the Practical Nursing information packet and submit a Practical Nursing program application.
 Please use a valid email address that you check often for the application.
 All communication concerning your application and admittance will occur via email.